 Arthritis is a condition that causes inflammation and severe pain in the joints.
 Arthritis pain affects millions of people worldwide.
 It can happen to young children or seniors but is common in people above 65 years old.
 Loved ones suffering from this condition can require help with day-to-day tasks due to arthritis pain.

 In some cases, this condition can leave them becoming disabled as the pain levels are high.
 For family members, it can be painful to watch their loved ones suffer.
 This is why the elderly would be sent to care homes for arthritis so that they can get better care for arthritis.

 There is an alternative to sending the elderly to care homes for arthritis in Canada.
 It can be a solution which is long-term care for arthritis patients at home.
-Staying home with a ConsidraCare live-in caregiver will keep them more independent and comfortable in their surroundings.
+Home care in Burlington by ConsidraCare offers live-in caregivers.
+Home care will keep seniors more independent and comfortable in their surroundings.
 An arthritis nursing care plan can be formulated with the live-in caregiver.
 A ConsidraCare caregiver is trained and experienced to provide arthritis primary care.

 Initial Arthritis Primary Care